jozhen/Movies-ETL/README.md

 # Movies-ETL
-This creates an automated pipeline that takes in new data, performs the appropriate transformations, and loads the data into existing tables.
+This creates an automated pipeline that takes in new data, performs the appropriate transformations, and loads the data into existing tables using movie data.